agkozak/zsh-z/README.md

 * Completions now work with options `-c`, `-r`, and `-t`.
 * If `~/foo` and `~/foob` are matches, `~/foo` is no longer considered the common root.
 Only a common parent directory can be a common root.
 * `z -x` and the new, recursive `z -xR` can now accept an argument so that you can remove directories other than `PWD` from the database.
+* Zsh-z inherits `rupa/z`'s behavior of allowing spaces as wildcards (e.g., `z us lo bi` might take you to `/usr/local/bin`), but now completion of such command lines does not result in visual detritus.

 ## Migrating from Other Tools